← Back to research

 • Expert-only — Requires Stage 7-8 on Yegge's AI coding evolution scale

-• High cost — Multiple Claude Code accounts needed; "cash guzzler"
+• High cost — Multiple agent subscriptions needed; "cash guzzler"

-• Tmux required — Must learn tmux to use effectively
+• Tmux required for self-hosting — Must learn tmux (the Kilo-hosted version removes this)[4]

 • Beads lock-in — No alternative backend; must adopt Yegge's full stack